 A Notable Feature of the Wild Botanic Garden

 Eloise Butler wrote in 1915: One of my white birches on a hillside has eight bolls, while opposite opposite in the meadow a yellow birch rejoices with seven.
-Between them “Monarch,” the largest white oak in Minneapolis, lifts his aged head and rules the landscape"
+Between them “Monarch,” the largest White Oak in Minneapolis, lifts his aged head and rules the landscape."

 It is reported that Eloise measured the circumference at 10 feet (note 1) and always stated that the tree was over 700 years old.
-The age is optimistically overestimated but tree growth factor charts produced from field studies were not available in her day. (details in note 1) These studies have produced tree age calculation tables for a white oak of that size would indicate an age of 290 years for trees growing in perfect environment but perhaps older for a typical forest tree of the White Oak species. (note 2) A circumference of 10 feet (120 inches) would be only half the size of the current (2019) Minnesota Champion White Oak located in Scott County which measures 219 inches in circumference.
+The age is optimistically overestimated but tree growth factor charts produced from field studies were not available in her day. (details in note 1) These studies have produced tree age calculation tables which for a white oak of that size would indicate an age of 290 years for trees growing in perfect environment but perhaps older for a typical forest tree of the White Oak species. (note 2) A circumference of 10 feet (120 inches) would be only half the size of the current (2019) Minnesota Champion White Oak located in Scott County which measures 219 inches in circumference.

 On April 4, 1912, tree surgeons were brought it.
 Eloise noted in her log “Monarch treated surgically today.”
 Dead limbs were removed and concrete was used to reinforce the rotting trunk.
 The rotting trunk may be the reason that the base of tree usually produced a mushroom, Polyporus frondosus [Hen of the Woods], often of large size - 25 pounds in 1935.

 In an essay she wrote in 1926 [Trees in the Wild Garden], Eloise gave some details about that surgical operations and subsequent events.